-When Mary Lou Bourne opened an email from Monsanto a few years ago, she received a surprise worth $2,500.
+When Mary Lou Bourne opened an email from Bayer a few years ago, she received a surprise worth $2,500.
 Bourne, secretary and manager of the Teeswater Agricultural Society in Teeswater, ON, had just received notice that her organization was awarded a Canada’s Farmers Grow Communities (CFGC) grant.

 “It’s amazing.
 I’ve been telling everyone that a farmer made it possible,” said Bourne.